grygy/pv217-microservices-materials/05/README.md

 ## Unit tests

 The most common type of tests are unit tests.
 The key idea of unit tests is to test the smallest piece of code possible in isolation.
-Usually, this means testing a single method or function and checking if for given input it returns the expected output.
+Usually, this means testing a single method or function and checking if, for a given input, it returns the expected output.

 Key attributes of unit tests:
 - Fast